Enneagram Type 2 Leader

 ✔️ Twos are natural champions who uplift and empower those around them.
 They easily recognize others’ strengths and are generous with praise, often creating a culture of appreciation and belonging.
 Their support can be both personal and professional, stepping into informal mentoring roles, championing others' success, and expressing genuine belief in people’s potential.
 Their advocacy often helps others feel seen, valued, and capable of more than they imagined.

 ⚠️ Twos may focus so intently on supporting others that they overlook their own growth or downplay their accomplishments.
-Their identity can become overly tied to being the supporter,, making it difficult to receive praise or advocate for their own needs.
-This can lead to a lack of recognition, reduced visibility, or burnout, especially in environments that reward self-promotion or assertiveness.
+Their identity can become overly tied to being the supporter, that they find it difficult to receive praise, acknowledge their own contributions, or advocate for their own needs.
+This can lead to a lack of recognition, reduced visibility for their own achievements, or burnout, especially in environments that reward self-promotion or assertiveness.

-Want to learn more about your leadership style through the lens of the Enneagram?
-Get your comprehensive professional report and schedule your typing debrief session below.
+Learn more about your leadership style through the lens of the Enneagram.
+Get your comprehensive professional report and schedule your typing session below.